Mertensia ciliata: Distribution and habitat

-It is native to the western United States, in California, Nevada, Utah, and Oregon.
+It is native to the western United States.
+It grows throughout the southwestern US in the states of California, Nevada, Utah, and Arizona.
+It is also found in the northwest in Oregon and Idaho.
+It also is known from the Rocky Mountain states of Montana, Wyoming, Colorado, and New Mexico.
+It is found as far east as South Dakota.

 It often grows in moist habitat, such as subalpine meadows and creeksides.
 It often carpets large areas of meadow and hillside with blue-green foliage and sweet-scented bluebell blooms.

 Ecology

 The flowers bear poricidal anthers and are fertilized via buzz-pollination by several Bombus species.
 Primary nectar robbing by Bombus species, including B. occidentalis, is common in some populations.

 Uses

 The flowers, young stems and leaves are edible raw; older leaves (when the plant tends to be hairy) should be cooked.
 The plant contains alkaloids so should not be eaten in high quantities.